Korsakov (town): Sport

 Korsakov is the 2016 bandy champions of Sakhalin.

 Sights

 Amenities include a fairly run-down and expensive hotel ("Alfa") next to the former park.
 The beach is easily accessible by car (Okhotsk, about 1 hour and Prigorodnoye, about 30 minutes).
-Formerly well kept beach at Vtoraya Pad has now deteriorated into a messy junkyard.
+The formerly well-kept beach at Vtoraya Pad has now deteriorated into a messy junkyard.

 Winter sights include skating at the city stadium and excellent cross-country skiing past the former sea weed plant (Na Agarike).
 No facilities exist for downhill skiing.

 The town features a museum with an exhibit describing the local frontier history, and the Japanese possession of the city (1905–1945).
 Local market on the Sovetskaya Street offers great strawberries in the summer, and nicely prepared Korean delicacies (kimchi and the local hit, the paporotnik, all year around).

 Foreign tourists from certain countries or transiting via cruise ship or air are now able to visit the town without a visa for 72 hours.